ProteinGym/proteingym-base/docs/decisions/0005-dataset-filter.md

 * Use JSON as the serialized format, as it is supported by the existing tools: `jq` and `JMESPath`, to parse and query.
 * Add custom `field_serializer` in `Dataset` to only serialize the critical conditions, such as Structure's namd and metadata, to walk around the impossibility of serializing the whole Structure.
 * Use `jq` instead of `JMESPath`, as it is more popular and is more performant for larger data with `--stream` option.
-* The user needs to learn jq's query grammar, which is more complex than URL's query params, but much simpler than `JMESPath`.
+* The user needs to learn `jq`'s query grammar, which is more complex than URL's query params, but much simpler than `JMESPath`.

 ## Decision Drivers